AlbaLomas/TFM-LBVS-Scipion/Fingerprints analysis/README.md

 Fingerprint analysis protocol explores molecular 2D descriptors

-This folder contains the protocol code in Scipion and the associated script.
+This folder contains the protocol code of Scipion and the associated script.
 The script is adapted from the code provided by Volkamer Lab[1].

 Fingerprints are computational representations of molecules encoding chemical and molecular features in the form of 0 (absence of the feature) and 1 (presence of the feature).
 This protocol offer two different types of fingerprints for calculate: MACCS and Morgan.